 - Microscopic enteritis.

 In addition to diseases, overuse of certain drugs can inflame your intestines.
 These include:

 - Nonsteroidal anti-inflammatory drugs (NSAIDs).

 - Certain antibiotics.

 Radiation enteritis, also called secondary inflammatory enteritis, is caused by radiation exposure, particularly to the abdominal and pelvic areas.
-Radiation therapy and chemotherapy are used to kill cancer cells, but they can also kill healthy cells in the protective lining of your mouth, stomach and intestine.
+Radiation therapy and chemotherapy are used to kill cancer cells, but they can also kill healthy cells in the protective lining of your mouth, stomach and intestines.
 This destroys the protective lining, leading to irritation and inflammation.

 For most people, radiation enteritis lasts only a few weeks after treatment.
 But occasionally, in some people, it persists for months or even years.
 Scientists don’t know why this occurs.
 People with chronic radiation enteritis may be at risk of serious damage to their small intestine.